FAQ

 Who owns the project?

-Ongoing project operations will be handled by NYC CEC, including customer billing, responding to customer inquiries, and troubleshooting system issues and repairs.
+Ongoing project operations will be handled by NYC CEC, including customer service participant management.

-Although the systems are installed on NYCHA buildings, NYCHA does not have any ownership in the project; they are simply leasing their roof top space to Community Power.
-Community Power is paying NYCHA for their rooftop space; we expect our lease payments are invested in projects that improve resident’s quality of life.
-Community Power will also train about thirty NYCHA residents in green construction and solar installation skills, hire some trainees to work on the solar project, and support the job search for other trainees.
+Although the systems are installed on NYCHA buildings, NYCHA does not have any ownership in the project; they are simply leasing their rooftop space to Sunwealth.
+Sunwealth is paying NYCHA for their rooftop space; lease payments are invested in projects that improve residents’ quality of life.

-Community Power enlisted community-based non-profits WE ACT for Environmental Justice and the Brooklyn Movement Center to find subscribers in their local communities.
-Green City Force, another local non-profit is coordinating a workforce training program.
+The Community Power team also trained about thirty NYCHA residents in green construction and solar installation skills, and Accord Power hired twelve of the trainees to work on the solar project.
+WE ACT for Environmental Justice, and the Brooklyn Movement Center led participant outreach in their local communities.
+Green City Force, another local non-profit, is coordinating a workforce training program.

 Is there maintenance with the solar installation?
 Who handles that?

-Solar panels require minor maintenance, but the owner of the solar project, Co-op Power, will have the ability to monitor the output of the panels remotely and will see if any maintenance is required.
-Subscribers will not responsible for any costs related to maintenance or repairs of the solar energy equipment.
+Solar panels require minor maintenance, but the owner of the solar project, Sunwealth, will have the ability to monitor the output of the panels remotely and will see if any maintenance is required.
+Participants will not be responsible for any costs related to maintenance or repairs of the solar energy equipment.

 Signing Up